ai-tech-karthik/banking-data-pipeline/docs/guides/validation.md

 # Pipeline Validation Guide

-This guide explains how to validate your LendingClub Pipeline setup and execution.
+This guide explains how to validate your Banking Pipeline setup and execution.

 ## Overview